makerdao/community/governance/polls/Debt Ceiling Adjustment - February 24, 2020.md

 ---
 # Poll: Debt Ceiling Adjustment - February 24, 2020

-The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) to alter the **Dai Debt Ceiling**.
+The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) to alter the **Debt Ceilings**.
 Voters are now able to signal their support to:

 - Lower the Sai Debt Ceiling by 5 million to 25 million Sai
 - Lower the Dai ETH Debt Ceiling by 20 million to 130 million Dai